 The Live Gamer Extreme is an external capture card capable of passing through raw 1080p footage at 60 FPS.

 This capture card requires a USB 3.0 port, as a USB 2.0 port will not have the necessary bandwidth to pass this amount of information to your streaming computer.

 Another external USB 3.0 option from Elgato.
 Very popular, well-reviewed, and affordable!
 Also captures 1080p at 60 FPS.

 The ExtremeCap U3 captures uncompressed 1080p 60 FPS footage.
 Again, it requires a USB 3.0 port.
 This thing is recommended by some of the top streamers who utilize the two-PC option.

-The AverMedia Live Gamer HD is a PCIe, 1080p, 30 FPS capture card.
-It uses a PCIe expansion slot (the short PCIe slot under the long slots usually used for graphics cards) instead of a USB 3.0 port, and provides a supposed 60,000kbps input/encode.
+The AverMedia Live Gamer HD 2 is a PCIe, 1080p, 60 FPS capture card.
+It uses a PCIe expansion slot (the short PCIe slot under the long slots usually used for graphics cards) instead of a USB 3.0 port.
 It produces a reasonable image quality and is a good option if you’ve built most of a streaming computer from spare parts and don't have a USB 3.0 port.

 The PCIe version of the HD60.
 1080p at 60 FPS.
 Well-reviewed and reliable.
 Also recommended by some of the top streamers.

 The most adventurous option here, this captures 1080p 60 FPS footage and is even 4K ready.
 The drawbacks come from the reports of sporadic hardware compatibility, and neither XSplit nor OBS are listed as officially supported.
 Note: Read some reviews first, as opinions for this card are all over the map.